byungil-oh/al-folio/_pages/about.md

 Welcome!
 I'm Byung-Il Oh, currently performing my mandatory military service in KATUSA from October 2018 to May 2020.

-Prior to this, I obtained my Bachelor's degrees in psychology and convergence software at Sungkyunkwan University in the Republic of Korea.
+Prior to this, I obtained my Bachelor's degrees in psychology and convergence software at <a href="https://www.skku.edu/">Sungkyunkwan University</a> in the Republic of Korea.
 I had worked as a research assistant at <a href="https://sites.google.com/view/vcnlskku/vcnl-lab">VCLA</a> under the supervision of Min-Suk Kang for three and half years.

-I'm interested in working memory and artficial intellegence.
-Especially, I studied ensemble representations and visual working memory in human with behavioral tasks, electroencephalography, and machine learning algorithms.
+I studied ensemble representations and visual working memory in human with behavioral tasks, electroencephalography, and machine learning algorithms.

 For further information, please see my curriculum vitae!
 Thank you.